branley1/tabquest/README.md

-# TabQuest - Turn Web Browsing into an RPG Adventure
+# TabQuest - Turn Your Web Browsing into an RPG Adventure!

 TabQuest is a Chrome extension that transforms your everyday web browsing into an exciting RPG-style adventure.
 Earn XP and gold, encounter monsters, find treasure, solve riddles, and level up – all while browsing the web!